billhennessy/blog-chunky/content/post/2021/spitirual-warfare-pray-for-father-altman.md

 (Note: Be in a state of grace when praying the Auxilium Christianorum.
 Otherwise, you run the risk of inviting demonic retaliation.)

-In addition to the Auxilium Christianorum, I urge everyone to pra
+In addition to the Auxilium Christianorum, I urge everyone to pray the Rosary today specifically for Fr.
+Altman.
+May God give him strength as he fights the enemy.
+Pray also that God lifts the scales from Bishop Callahan's eyes and softens the bishop's heart which is as cold and hard at Phereoh's.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNTgyMjI1ODczLC0xMTE4Mzk4NTIyXX0=
+eyJoaXN0b3J5IjpbMjExMzQ5NjcyOSwtMTExODM5ODUyMl19
 -->